co-cart/co-cart/readme.txt

 * Tweaked: Added checking for items already in the cart.
 * Tweaked: Check if cart is empty before removing an item.
 * Tweaked: Responses for adding, updating, removing and restoring items to return whole cart if requested.
+* Tweaked: Responses for updating items to return the quantity of item along with message.
 * Tweaked: Totals can now return once calculated if requested.
 * Tweaked: Totals now return from session and can be returned pre-formatted if requested. - See documentation for details.
 * Tweaked: New option to refresh cart totals once item has been added or updated.